Matt Wieters: St. Louis Cardinals

 On February 26, 2019, Wieters signed a minor league contract, with an invitation to spring training, with the St. Louis Cardinals.
 He made the opening day roster and had his contract purchased.
 For the season, Wieters appeared in 67 games as a backup to Yadier Molina, batting .214 with 11 home runs and 27 RBIs.

 On January 19, 2020, Wieters agreed to a one-year, $2 million contract with the Cardinals to return for the 2020 season.
 He appeared in 19 games and hit .200 with no home runs.

 International play

 In May 2021, Wieters announced his plans to play for Team USA in the 2021 Summer Olympics.
 He was dropped from the roster for the qualifying round.

 Coaching career

 On October 27, 2022, Wieters was named student assistant coach at his alma mater, Georgia Tech.

 Personal life

 Wieters and his wife have two children.
 Wieters is a Christian and spoke about his faith in a 2015 video for a website about Christian athletes.

+In 2023, at age 36, Wieters returned to Georgia Tech as a student to complete the degree in business administration he had left behind when he was drafted in 2007.